-My first job was at the BBC where I travelled around the UK commissioning UHF relay stations – large vapour cooled klystron ones in those days as well as smaller travelling wave tube ones.
-This was followed by a period converting all the FM main stations and networks to stereo, with a digital distribution netowork, and later the work to upgrade the transmitters to 2x20kW and mixed polarisation.
+My first job was at the BBC where I was dropped in at the deep end by being given the job to rebuild a fire damaged relay station at Keighley.
+The power supply for the klystron amplifier had caught fire and caused major damage.
+Why the BBC went for a diy rebuild rather than just buying new equipment is still beyond me.
+This was followed by a period converting all the FM main stations and networks to stereo, with a digital distribution network, and then work to upgrade the transmitters to 2x20kW and mixed polarisation.
 Finally I spent short while in the BBC’s Communications Department.

 A move out of London was threatening and I didn’t like the uncertainty.
 I’d visited Crawley Court and thought how much nicer it was than London.
 I applied and got a job in IBA Telecoms Department in 1986.
 The job again included a stereo conversion – this time the conversion of ITV and C4 networks to NICAM sound – as well as a number of links projects for TV and ILR.